pedrohlopesnvp/teched2025-AD163/exercises/ex1/README.md

 1. In your browser, sign in to the Build lobby with the credentials of your exercise group.

 > The URL and the username and the password will be provided to you by the course instructors.
-> The URL to the SAP Build Lobby is: https://ad163-....
+> The URL to the SAP Build Lobby is provided as a shortened URL in a format such as https://url.sap/abc123.

+2. Add the shortened URL for the SAP Build Lobby into your browser.

 3. When being prompted enter the credentials: